openSUSE/open-build-service/CONTRIBUTING.md

 - **Preferably use `-` for lists**

   Do not use `*` as it is also used for _emphasis_.

+**Please note** that we used to tag our commits to specify the areas affected by the change.
+We are not tagging commits anymore, but these are the labels and their descriptions in case you review some old code:

+  * [api]     - Changes in api related parts of app/model/ and lib/ as well as app/controllers/\*.rb and its views
+  * [backend] - Changes in the perl-written backend of OBS
+  * [ci]      - Changes that affect our test suite
+  * [dist]    - Modifies something inside /dist directory
+  * [doc]     - Any documentation related changes
+  * [webui]   - Changes in webui related parts of app/model/ and lib/ as well as app/controllers/webui/ and its views

 ## How to review code submissions
 We make use of GitHub [pull request reviews](https://help.github.com/articles/about-pull-request-reviews/) and we...